Skip to main content

 Point each SDK at an environment

-Each SDK exposes one knob for the base URL.
-The important gotcha: @phosra/sdk and the MCP server expect the base URL with the /api/v1 suffix, while @phosra/link, @phosra/gatekeeper, and the CLI take the bare host (they append paths themselves).
+The raw/legacy paths do take a base URL, and they disagree about the suffix: @phosra/sdk and the MCP server expect the base URL with /api/v1, while @phosra/cli and the low-level createLink take the bare host (they append paths themselves).

 Verify every URL